cfunkz/Python-Realtime-Chat/README.md

 ### To-Do List

-- [ ] Admin list with admin commands for managing users
+- [ ] Admin list with admin panel for managing users
 - [ ] Notification system & private messages
 - [ ] Stream Video (one to one, one to many)
 - [ ] Online Users